26 May, 2000; by Kara Ziehl, UWEC Junior

 You need to know what you are trying to accomplish before you begin any project.
 Writing a poem is no exception.

 Before you begin, ask yourself what you want your poem to “do.”
-Do you want your poem to describe an event in your life, protest a social injustice, or describe the beauty of nature?
+Do you want your poem to explore a personal experience, protest a social injustice, describe the beauty of nature, or play with language in a certain way?
 Once your know the goal of your poem, you can conform your writing to that goal.
 Take each main element in your poem and make it serve the main purpose of the poem.

 Tip #2 Avoid Clichés